emergentdaniel/civil-toxicity-rlhf/README.md

 The model outputs a log-odds score rather than a hard classification, enabling flexible deployment across different policy regimes.

+Because RLHF changes model behavior asymmetrically, we rely on slice-based evaluation to understand how alignment affects specific linguistic phenomena rather than just aggregate metrics.

 ## Project Structure

 ```